 Why go?
-This Blue Flag beach is backed not by brash amusement arcades but a 20-acre expanse of grasses, wetlands and reedbeds filled with butterflies and birds, and beyond that lie the gently undulating South Downs.
+This Blue Flag beach is backed not by brash amusement arcades but a 20-acre expanse of grasses, wetlands and reedbeds filled with butterflies and birds.
+As if that weren’t enough, the gently undulating South Downs lie not far beyond as well.
 The sand dune spit of East Head, reached from the far western end of the West Wittering beach car park, makes for a great bit of exploration as an SSSI (site of special scientific interest), as do the shallow pools that emerge at low tide.
 Pack a picnic and you’ve got the perfect day out from London.

 Where is it?
 19 miles south of Berwick-upon-Tweed

 Why go?
-If a pristine white sandy beach set beneath a properly perfect twelfth century castle isn’t enough, there are also lovely views of the Farne Islands, the pretty Bamburgh village, a three-mile walk at low tide from the lighthouse at Harkness Rocks to Seahouses, and boat trips from there to the Farnes, where seals and seabirds make the most of the remoteness and serenity.
-Nearby, Ross Back Sands offers three more serene miles of unspoiled dunes and beach – with a one-mile walk from the nearest car parking, you’re likely to have it all to yourself.
+If a pristine white sandy beach set beneath a properly perfect twelfth century castle isn’t enough, there are also lovely views of the Farne Islands, the pretty Bamburgh village (a three-mile walk at low tide from the lighthouse at Harkness Rocks to Seahouses) and boat trips from there to the Farnes, where seals and seabirds make the most of the remoteness and serenity.
+Nearby, Ross Back Sands offers three more serene miles of unspoiled dunes and beach – and with a one-mile walk from the nearest car parking, you’re likely to have it all to yourself.